eoghanriley/Caunter/README.md

 # Caunter - a shiny hunt counter

-A counter to keep track of your shiny hunts
+A counter to help keep track of your shiny hunts

 # How to use